chanzuckerberg/cellxgene-census/docs/articles/2023/20230808-r_api_release.md

 The `cellxgene.census` package relies on [TileDB-SOMA](https://github.com/single-cell-data/TileDB-SOMA) R's package `tiledbsoma` for all of its data access capabilities as shown in the next section.

-CZI and TileDB have worked closely on the development of `tiledbsoma` and recently promoted it from beta stage to its first stable version.  << INSERT link their release notes >>
+CZI and TileDB have worked closely on the development of `tiledbsoma` and recently upgraded  it from beta to its first stable version. << INSERT link their release notes >>.

 ## Efficient access to single-cell data for >30M cells from R

-Census hosts ever-increasing [data releases](../../cellxgene_census_docsite_data_release_info.md) from CZ CELLxGENE Discover, representing the largest aggregation of standardized single-cell data.
+Census hosts ever-growing [data releases](../../cellxgene_census_docsite_data_release_info.md) from CZ CELLxGENE Discover, representing the largest aggregation of standardized single-cell data.

-Census data are accompanied by cell and gene metadata that have been harmonized on ontologies across all datasets hosted in CZ CELLxGENE Discover.
+Census data are accompanied by cell and gene metadata that have been standardized on ontologies across all datasets hosted in CZ CELLxGENE Discover.
 For example all cell types and tissues have been mapped to a value of the CL and UBERON ontologies, respectively.
 You can find more about the data in the [Census data and schema](../../cellxgene_census_docsite_schema.md) page.

 With the R package `cellxgene.census` researchers can have access to all of these data and metadata directly from an R session with following capabilities:

 ### Easy-to-use handles to the cloud-hosted Census data

-From R users can get handle to the data by opening the census.
+From R users can get a handle to the data by opening the census.

 ```r
 library("cellxgene.census")